The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 - Get Hungarian Embroidery items online here

 There are many items you can find with Hungarian embroidery, such as clothes, bags, table clothes, or pillowcases.
-They are sold mostly at tourist attractions in Budapest.
+They are sold mostly at tourist attractions in Budapest and tend to be a bit pricey.

 13. TÚRÓ RUDI